Talend/vault-sidecar-injector/doc/Open-sourcing Vault Sidecar Injector.md

 Today we are **open sourcing the code of our Vault Sidecar Injector component**.
 [You can start exploring it on GitHub right now](https://github.com/Talend/vault-sidecar-injector).

-With this component we are introducing a secrets management solution relying on sidecars injection and kubernetes admission controller to provide a secure, seamless and dynamic experience.
+This component is part of our hybrid secrets management solution relying on sidecars injection and kubernetes admission controller to provide a secure, seamless and dynamic experience.

 ## Benefits to the Ecosystem